cs480x-21c/02-DataVis-5Ways/README.md

 - Size mapping to Weight.
 - Opacity of circles set to 0.5 or 50%.

-Other features are not required.
-This includes:

-- The background grid.
-- The legends.

 Note that some software packages will make it **impossible** to perfectly preserve the above requirements.
 Be sure to note where these deviate.

-Improvements are also welcome as part of Technical and Design achievements.

-Libraries, Tools, Languages
----

-You are required to use 5 different tools or libraries.
-Of the 5 tools, you must use at least 3 libraries (libraries require code of some kind).
-This could be `Python, R, Javascript`, or `Java, Javascript, Matlab` or any other combination.
-Dedicated tools (i.e. Excel) do not count towards the language requirement.

-Otherwise, you should seek tools and libraries to fill out your 5.

-Below are a few ideas.
-Do not limit yourself to this list!
-Some may be difficult choices, like Matlab or SPSS, which require large installations, licenses, and occasionally difficult UIs.

-I have marked a few that are strongly suggested.

-- R + ggplot2 `<- definitely worth trying`
-- Excel
-- d3 `<- since the rest of the class uses this, we're requiring it`
-- Matplotlib
-- three.js `<- well, it's a 3d library. not really recommended, but could be "interesting"`
-- p5js `<- good for playing around. not really a chart lib`
-- Tableau
-- Java 2d
-- GNUplot
-- Vega-lite <- `<- recently much better. look for the high level js implementations`
-- Flourish <- `<- popular last year`
-- PowerBI
-- SPSS

-You may write everything from scratch, or start with demo programs from books or the web.
-If you do start with code that you found, please identify the source of the code in your README and, most importantly, make non-trivial changes to the code to make it your own so you really learn what you're doing.

-Tips
----

-- If you're using d3, key to this assignment is knowing how to load data.
-You will likely use the [`d3.json` or `d3.csv` functions](https://github.com/mbostock/d3/wiki/Requests) to load the data you found.
-Beware that these functions are *asynchronous*, meaning it's possible to "build" an empty visualization before the data actually loads.

-- *For web languages like d3* Don't forget to run a local webserver when you're debugging.
-See this [ebook](http://chimera.labs.oreilly.com/books/1230000000345/ch04.html#_setting_up_a_web_server) if you're stuck.

 Readme Requirements